bigfix/developer.bigfix.com/site/reference/types/action.md

 # parameter &lt;string&gt; of &lt;action&gt; : string

-Returns the value of parameter &amp;lt;string&amp;gt; for the active Action.
+Returns the value of parameter &lt;string&lt; for the active Action.
 Parameters only live as long as the action is active.
-Among the inspectable parameters is the &amp;#39;action issue date&amp;#39; that is added to each Action by the BigFix Console at issue time.Example: parameter &amp;quot;action issue date&amp;quot; of action - This inspector returns the date the action was issued, a parameter added to each action by the BigFix Console.
+Among the inspectable parameters is the &#39;action issue date&#39; that is added to each Action by the BigFix Console at issue time.Example: parameter "action issue date" of action - This inspector returns the date the action was issued, a parameter added to each action by the BigFix Console.

 # pending login of &lt;action&gt; : boolean

-Returns `True` if the specified action included an &amp;#39;action requires login&amp;#39; command, and a login has not yet occurred since the action has run.
+Returns `True` if the specified action included an &#39;action requires login&#39; command, and a login has not yet occurred since the action has run.

 # pending of &lt;action&gt; : boolean